ramyardaneshgar/THM-Writeup-ThreatIntelligence/README.md

 # **THM Writeup - Threat Intelligence**

-This document outlines the precise implementation of IOC-based threat intelligence for SOC operations, focusing on the use of tools like Kibana, ElastAlert, Sigma, and DNS sinkholing.
+Writeup for TryHackMe Threat Intelligence - IOC-based threat intelligence in SOC operations using Kibana, ElastAlert, Sigma, and DNS sinkholing.

 **By Ramyar Daneshgar**